DaniloAlcoforado/twitter-doc/source/includes/people/_create.md

 201 | Created.

 <aside class="warning">
-You don't need to pass the person id at header to create a person.
+There is no need to pass the person id at the request header in this endpoint.
 </aside>